wwt/SwiftCurrent/.github/guides/Using Storyboards.md

 <details>

 <code>StoryboardLoadable</code> helps guide XCode to give you compiler errors with the appropriate fix-its to generate <code>required init?(coder: NSCoder, with args: String)</code>.
 These initializers allow you to load from a storyboard while also having compile-time safety in your properties.
 You will notice that both view controllers store the argument string on a <code>private let</code> property.
 </details>

 #### **What's this `shouldLoad()`?**

 <details>

 <code>FlowRepresentable.shouldLoad()</code> is part of the <code>FlowRepresentable</code> protocol.
-It has default implementations created for your convenience but is still implementable if you want to control when a <code>FlowRepresentable</code> should load in the work flow.
+It has default implementations created for your convenience but is still implementable if you want to control when a <code>FlowRepresentable</code> should load in the workflow.
 It is called after <code>init</code> but before <code>viewDidLoad()</code>.
 </details>

 ## Launching the `Workflow`